Mary Sweeney: Filmmaking

-She wrote, directed, produced and edited a short, silent film, In the Eye Abides the Heart, filmed in Buenos Aires, which premiered at the 2006 Venice Film Festival, then played the international festival circuit.
+She wrote, directed, produced and edited a short silent film, In the Eye Abides the Heart, filmed in Buenos Aires, which premiered at the 2006 Venice Film Festival, and then played the international festival circuit.
 In 2009, she went on to write, direct, produce and edit her debut feature, Baraboo, which premiered at the Edinburgh Film Festival and won Best First Feature awards at the Galway Film Fleadh and the Wisconsin Film Festival.

-Sweeney has been on the board of directors of Film Independent since 2000, and was elected chair of the board in 2012.
+Sweeney had been on the board of directors of Film Independent for over two decades since 2000, and was elected chair of the board in 2013, and served nine years in that position before stepping down.
 Film Independent is a non-profit arts organization that produces the Independent Spirit Awards, the Los Angeles Film Festival, and the Film Independent Series at LACMA.

-In 2003, she joined the faculty of the Division of Writing for Screen and Television in the School of Cinematic Arts at the University of Southern California.
+In 2003, she joined the faculty of the Division of Writing for Screen and Television in the University of Southern California's School of Cinematic Arts.
 She was installed as the Dino and Martha De Laurentiis Endowed Professor in 2012.

-2010-present
+2010–present

-Between 2010-15, she was a Fulbright Film Specialist and traveled for the State Department on Fulbright grants to Jordan, Kazakhstan, Laos, Myanmar and Cuba to mentor filmmakers in those countries.
+Between 2010 and 2015, she was a Fulbright Film Specialist and traveled for the State Department on Fulbright grants to Jordan, Kazakhstan, Laos, Myanmar and Cuba to mentor filmmakers in those countries.

-Sweeney is vice president and founding member of the DesertX non-profit Board of Directors.
-DesertX was a site-specific art exhibition in the Coachella Valley, February through April, 2017.
+Sweeney is vice president and founding member of the Desert X non-profit Board of Directors.
+Desert X is a site-specific art exhibition in the Coachella Valley.

-She is a member in good standing of AMPAS, BAFTA, the DGA, and the WGA, where she is on the WGA Independent Writers Committee.
+She is a member in good standing of the Academy of Motion Picture Arts and Sciences, British Academy of Film and Television Arts, Directors Guild of America, and Writers Guild of America, where she is on the WGA Independent Writers Committee.